- This event has passed.

 This mining giant owns a large stake in the infamous Cerrejón mine, a vast open pit coal mine in Colombia.
 Cerrejón has been long associated with human rights abuses including displacement, a lack of consultation with indigenous communities and serious harm to the health of local communities.

-Anglo American has also been associated with armed groups responsible for human rights abuses in the Democratic Republic of Congo.
-In the Philippines and South Africa, local communities have faced severe repression for protesting against this company’ operations.
-And in Ghana and Mali, local people have lived in fear as Anglo American activities have destroyed health, lands and livelihoods.
+Anglo American and/or companies that Anglo American has part-owned, have also been associated with armed groups responsible for human rights abuses in the Democratic Republic of Congo.
+In the Philippines and South Africa, local communities have faced severe repression for protesting against mining operations.
+And in Ghana and Mali, local people have lived in fear as extractive activities have destroyed health, lands and livelihoods.

 Companies like Anglo American are exacerbating global health inequities; their extractavism damages health in the Global South while much of their profits are concentrated in the Global North.